sergiocollado/potpourri/Notes_introduction_to_use__Linux.md

 - reference: https://www.redhat.com/en/blog/linking-linux-explained#:~:text=A%20hard%20link%20always%20points,information%20on%20a%20storage%20device.

-Sometimes you don't need to dublicate a file, but you can create a link to that file, saving then disk space, and the same data can be accessed from diferent locations and with different names.
+Sometimes you don't need to duplicate a file, but you can create a link to that file, saving then disk space, and the same data can be accessed from diferent locations and with different names.
 It also protect the deletion of files, a file will only be deleted from the filesystem, when all the hardlinks linked to it reaches 0.